ucev/chatroom/README.md

 Add online/offline state tommorrow, together with some small modifications.

 ## Update on 2017/4/28
 In this demo, I have learnt how to use **socket.io** and how to create **single page web application** with `React`.
-For it doesn't seem to have any meanings to continue, so just stop here.
-And I will find something else to learn.
+It meets my current needs.
+So just stop here, and I will find something else to learn.